-If you have ever smoked a little more than you should have, you will probably understand exactly what we mean by the term ‘weed hangover.’
-For those who are less in the know, let us explain.
+If you’ve ever gone overboard and smoked a little more than you should have, you will understand exactly what we mean by the term ‘cannabis hangover.’
+Simply put, it’s a terrible headache after smoking weed.

-In a general sense, we now know from years of research that cannabis is a non-toxic plant.
-Unlike alcohol, which can be extremely dangerous (and even lethal in high doses), there has never been a reported case of overdose or death by consuming cannabis.
+In a general sense, we know from years of research that cannabis is a non-toxic plant; unlike alcohol or other drugs, there has never been a reported case of overdose or death from consuming cannabis.

-Weed Headaches: The Myth Behind Cannabis and Dehydration
+Weed Headaches and the Myth Behind Cannabis and Dehydration

-The evidence on cannabis usage and dehydration is inconclusive and warrants further study.
+Based on available studies, there is no evidence that cannabis causes dehydration.
 Many people attribute dry mouth, or ‘cotton mouth’ to dehydration, but this is inaccurate.
-Studies have shown that actually, cottonmouth has to do with lack of saliva and the way that cannabis interacts with the body – namely the CB1 and CB2 receptors of the endocannabinoid system.
+Studies have shown that actually, cottonmouth has to do with a lack of saliva as a result of temporarily disabled salivary glands in the mouth.

-With that in mind, what else is there to explore when it comes to marijuana and headaches (informally known as a weed headache)?
+With that in mind, what else is there to explore when it comes to marijuana and headaches?

 The Facts About Cannabis and Headaches

-Here are some of the published statistics from the studies:
+Here are some additional statistics published in the aforementioned studies:

-- The average number of migraines reduced from 10.4 per month to 4.6
+- Cannabis reduced the average number of migraines from 10.4 per month to 4.6 per month

-- Approximately 85% of the participants reported having fewer migraines per month using marijuana
+- Approximately 85% of the participants reported having fewer migraines per month after using marijuana

-- Only 12% of the 121 participants stated they saw no change in the frequency of their migraines
+- Only 12% of the 121 participants said cannabis did not produce a change in the frequency of their migraines

 What Can You Do to Combat a Headache Caused by Weed?